 Alerts/Notifications – One awesome trick that you can utilize to stay ahead of the pack is setting up alerts so that you are notified every time a new post is listed that matches your query.
 The query “Concept2” will probably bring in the best results but you can also try by model type as well.

-There are a few ways to do this for the various platforms which I’ll touch on below but you can also create a general Google alert which will send you an email every time Google indexes a post with your query.
-You can also tell Google specific sites that you want to be notified about.
+There are a few ways to do this for the various platforms which I’ll touch on below but you can also create a general Google alert that will send you an email every time Google indexes a post with your query.
+You can also tell Google-specific sites that you want to be notified about.
 For example, you could ask Google to send you an email every time a new post on Craigslist appears with the term Concept2, rower, or rowing machine.

 Where Can I Buy A Used Concept2 Rowing Machine For Sale?

 There are actually quite a few options available to you when looking to purchase a used C2 rower.
 Some of them you are probably aware of but there are also some more obscure options that may bring you surprising results.
 Let’s go through them now.

 Craigslist is a great place to start and probably the most popular marketplace we’ll speak about.
 You’ll probably find more options available here which is great, but it will also be more competitive as there are also many users.
 This is why acting fast when you see one you like can be so crucial.

 If you don’t get in contact, someone else will.